Board of Directors

 Chief Human Resources Officer, Allergan

-- Karen Ling has extensive global human resources experience in pharmaceuticals and consumer health care.
+- Karen Ling has extensive global human resources experience in the insurance, pharmaceuticals and consumer health care industries.
 She is a business leader whose experience includes advising boards of directors on compensation and benefits related matters, mergers and integrations, and leading the human resources activities including talent management, leadership development, compensation & benefits, and staffing for large multinational organizations.
-Karen is the Executive Vice President and Chief Human Resources Officer at Allergan, and has served in this role since July 2014.
-Karen served as Senior Vice President and Chief Human Resources Officer for Forest Laboratories, Inc. Previously, Karen held various roles of increasing responsibility at Merck, Schering-Plough & Co., and Wyeth.
+Karen is the Executive Vice President and Chief Human Resources Officer at AIG and has served in this role since July 2019.
+Previously, Karen served as Executive Vice President and Chief Human Resources Office for Allergan.
+Prior to that, Karen held various roles of increasing responsibility at Forest Laboratories, Inc., Merck & Co., Schering-Plough Co., and Wyeth.
 Before joining Wyeth, Karen was an attorney at Goldstein and Manello, P.C. in Boston.
 Karen earned her J.D. from Boston University School of Law and a B.A. from Yale University.
-Karen also is on the board of The Glaucoma Foundation.
+Karen also is on the board of ExpandED Schools.

 Senior Account Executive, Life Sciences Practice Leader at The B&G Group, Inc.